dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 "description": "Learn how entity types are described in a YAML configuration."
 }

-The `types` folder located under the `META-INF` directory of a YAML configuration contains the definition of all the entity types in the Entity Store model.
+The `types` directory located under the `META-INF` directory of a YAML configuration contains the definition of all the entity types in the Entity Store model.
 An [entity type](/docs/apigtw_devguide/entity_store/#entity-types) is a description of an entity in the Entity Store.

-The `types` folder is basically a directory tree on which relationships between types are managed in the logical manner of a directory tree.
+The `types` directory contains subdirectories organized in a hierarchical tree structure that represents the inheritance relationships between types.

-The YAML Entity Store supports all entity types *and* custom types.
+The YAML Entity Store supports all entity types and custom types.

 ## Simple type